 - Centre for International Macroeconomic Studies

 - Email: firstname.lastname@example.org

 Given the spread of the Coronavirus and the difficulty in air travel we have decided to deliver the Summer school in an online format.
 This decision has been made to ensure the safety of our participants, our colleagues, and all those involved with the Summer School.
 The Summer School 2020 was also held online and it was very successful and enabled many participants to attend from all over the world without the need to travel.

-The course will be conducted using Zoom platform.
-The university and the lecturers have extensive experience with online teaching and have state-of-the-art systems to do so as well as being able to deliver highly interactive lectures.
+The course will be conducted using the Zoom platform.
+The University and the lecturers have extensive experience with online teaching and have state-of-the-art systems to do so as well as being able to deliver highly interactive lectures.
 Though we will do our best to record all the sessions, we expect participants to attend them live to enable them to interact with lecturers and ask questions.